SynthstromAudible/DelugeFirmware/docs/community_features.md

  - Follow-up PR's:
 	- ([#347]) Added new automatable parameters
  	- ([#360]) Fixed interpolation bugs, added fine tuning for long presses, and added pad selection mode
+	- ([#636]) Updated Parameter Values displayed in Automation View to match Parameter Value Ranges displayed in the Menu's.
+E.g. instead of 0 - 128, it now displays 0 - 50 (except for Pan which now displays -25 to +25 and MIDI instrument clips which now display 0 - 127).

 #### 4.3.6 - Set Probability By Row